aregsar/aregsarblog/blog/2019/how-to-setup-a-custom-domain-for-your-github-pages-blog-in-five-minutes/index.md

 `Your site is published at http://aregsar.com/`

 Note the URL is not secured since we have not selected the https setting yet.
-We will do that in the next section.
+We will do that in the next step.

 ## Step 3 - Enabling the Enforce HTTPS checkbox